dachcom-digital/jquery-video/README.md

 Known Issues
 ============
-- Youtube API is throwing exceptions
+- Youtube and Dailymotion API are throwing exceptions
 - <del>You can't have more than one Vimeo video with the same code on one page</del>